 - Understanding and not taking unnecessary risks that affect them

-- Raising any issues or concerns with the CODO
+- Raising any issues or concerns with the CEO

-- Reporting to the designated person immediately if they experience anything unpleasant, no matter how trivial
+- Reporting to a designated person immediately if they experience anything unpleasant, no matter how trivial

-- Ensuring that a record is made at ABC office of the date, time and location of any incident
+- Ensuring that a record is kept at ABC office of the date, time and location of any incident

-- Ensuring that an outside individual will take action if they do not return home when expected (where a phone call cannot be made to the office, e.g. attending a meeting out of normal working hours)
+- Ensuring that a designated individual will take action if they do not return home when expected

 - Knowing where the first aid box and telephones are located in the office.

-When working alone in the ABC office ensuring that they:
+When working alone in the ABC office ensure that they

-- Logging in/out of computer to ensure staff arrive and leave safely
+- Log in/out of their computer to ensure staff arrive and leave safely

-- Always have mobile phone on their person and the battery is charged
+- Always have a mobile phone on their person with a charged battery

-- All external doors are locked to prevent uninvited visitors/intruders.
+- Ensure external doors are locked to prevent uninvited visitors/intruders.

-- Not to open any locked door without being satisfied as to the caller by checking their identity through peep holes/intercom and /or using the chain on the front door
+- Do not open any locked door without being satisfied as to the identity of the caller

-- Not open back door to anyone whose voice is not known; send them to the front of the building
+- Do not open the back door to anyone whose voice is not known i.e send them to the front of the building

-- If in any doubt about personal safety dial 999 from both mobile and land line, as the latter can be traced either try to get away or barricade self into office and shout FIRE which is apparently more effective than HELP
+- If in any serious doubt about personal safety dial 999 from both mobile and land line, as the latter can be traced.
+Either try to get away or barricade yourself in the office and shout FIRE (which is apparently more effective than HELP)

-- Keeping keys on person all of the time UNLESS install keypad
+- Keep keys on your person all of the time

-- Whilst visitors should have made an appointment when there are 2 people in the office; if you are satisfied that it is safe to admit them, then you should stay in the hallway.
+- Whilst visitors ideally should only have made an appointment at times when there are at least 2 people in the office, if you are satisfied that it is safe to admit them, you should remain in the hallway.

-- If feeling in the least unwell contact a third party to inform them & agree further timed check ins.
+- If feeling in the least unwell contact a third party to inform them and agree further timed check ins.